• Skip to primary navigation

 2. Cut up the butter and let it get to about room temperature.

-4. Press the mixture together tightly.
+4. Press the mixture together tightly to ensure it can stick together well.

-5. Refrigerate for about 20 - 30 minutes.
+5. Refrigerate for at least 20 - 30 minutes.

 6. Grab large chunks and gently break apart over your recipe.